Bhagavadgitausa

 Let me explain the seeming incongruities in the presentation as far as evolution of the soul and the body containing the soul.
 The soul is important here; the body is secondary, and the latter is only a vessel holding the individual soul.
 The individual soul can ascend or descend up and down the ladder of flora and fauna, depending on its Prārabda karma.
 When I say that we left our tail and that we are human beings now, it means the individual soul cast off the body of the chimp or any of the members of the kingdom of flora and fauna and now has taken residence in the human body.
 It is the soul's journey through the plant, animal, and human bodies, until it reaches the Greater Soul.

 While a roundworm and a fruit fly have 19K and 13K genes respectively, a human being has only 30K active genes.
 Take a flowering plant, Arabidopsis thaliana.
 The common name for this weed belonging to the mustard family and containing 25k genes is mouse-ear cress.
 How is it that a human being is so much more complicated, and yet has only twice the number of genes as a roundworm or a fruit fly and that he is only 5K genes above a flowering plant?
 So much for our pride and ego.
 Man has all the genes that a mouse has; we have only 300 genes that are special to human beings: Genetically speaking we are mouse first and human later.
 Even worse is the fact that we share genes with round worm.
-The truth is our origins are lowly, and we try to rise and blossom like a lotus flower whose origin and roots are in the slimy mud.
-"Human genes make more proteins per gene (three on average) than many other organisms.
-Human proteins are more complex than those of many other organisms."
+Chimps and humans share 99% of the genes; Twenty-five percent of human genes are shared with banana.
+We share many genes with the cow.

 It appears that every step or rung of the spiral DNA ladder that is new and advanced and that we climb, we become that much more complicated.
 The coding regions, namely the exons, join (splice) together in different sequences, or one or more exons dropped or new ones added, to produce cascades resulting in new proteins.
 Man’s DNA structure and proteins are the most complicated and highly evolved in the animal kingdom.
 Man's genes undergo mutation twice as fast as the woman’s do.
 It can spearhead an evolutionary process or produce maimed bodies or minds.
 This goes to back the Christian view of Adam and Eve, and the Hindu view of Prajapati splitting into two parts, resulting in two beings, a man and woman.